docksal/docksal/docs/advanced/dns-resolver.md

 2. Run `fin system reset dns`

-Inspect you LAN or WiFi interface settings and connection status to figure out the DNS server your network is using.
+Inspect your LAN or WiFi interface settings and connection status to figure out the DNS server your network is using.

 ## Enable DNS query logging (for debugging)